Enlarged tonsils and adenoids in children may result from infections but may be normal.

 Usually, to view the back of the nose and throat, doctors insert a flexible viewing tube through the nose (called a nasopharyngoscope).
 Doctors also look for redness of the tonsils, enlargement of lymph nodes at the jaw and in the neck, and the effect of the tonsils on breathing.

-Obstructive sleep apnea Obstructive sleep apnea in children Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more is suspected when parents report that the child stops breathing during sleep.
-In such cases, doctors may recommend the child undergo a sleep study ( polysomnography) Testing .
+Obstructive sleep apnea Obstructive sleep apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more is suspected when parents report that the child stops breathing during sleep.
+In such cases, doctors may recommend the child undergo a sleep study (polysomnography) Testing .
 For this test, the child is monitored while sleeping overnight in a sleep laboratory.
 Doctors also may take a chest x-ray and measure oxygen levels in the blood.

 Treatment of Enlarged Tonsils and Adenoids